hingston/octopus-cheapest-period-card/README.md

 *   Finds the cheapest period of a specified duration (in hours, in 30-minute increments).
 *   Calculates and displays the average price over the cheapest period.
+*   **Displays the time remaining until the start of the cheapest period (e.g., "Starts in X hours Y minutes" or "Now").**
 *   Optionally allows setting a maximum acceptable price per kWh; if no period is found below this price, a message is displayed.
 *   Indicates the exact start time to begin your appliance usage.
 *   Supports configuring units (e.g., p/kWh or GBP/kWh) and multipliers.